j-tseng/matlab-for-beginners/README.md

 Includes:

 1. W2_worksheet_1.pdf: Tuesday worksheet including a review of concepts from Week 1, introduction to control flow statements (for, while loops and if/else statements), related exercises, and practice with other functions that help to calculate descriptive statistics of arrays.
+2. W2_worksheet.m: MATLAB script file that uses comments to denote where the student should fill in their responses to the PDF worksheet questions.
+At the end, there are two examples: one of a for loop and the other of a while loop.
+Students are asked to provide corresponding pseudocode and to come up with a visual way of representing what happens in the first few loop iterations.
+In the while loop example, they are also asked to make modifications that implement an if/else statement.